ShaylaWhite/good_reads/notes.md

  3>> >> Connect your gem/files

-        >link the pages with the relative link at the top of the pages
+        >link the pages with the relative link at the top of the good_reads.rb page

- >>good_reads.rb is acting as our environment page.
-     connnect this page to the lib/good_reads page for the module to be recongized from the other page.

   4>>Pages
+                >>good_reads.rb<<

+     acting as our environment page.
+     connnect this page to the lib/good_reads page for the module to be recongized from the other pages

+                >> the Cli.rb<<
+    where the CLI display is & user input

     CLI Module Page: Interacts with the user
      >Name the Class , use NameSpace for it!